USRSE/usrse.github.io/pages/community/map.md

 ---
 layout: page
 title: USRSE Map
-description: Where are the RSE groups and RSE blog authors on the map?
 permalink: /map/
+subtitle: Where are the RSEs and groups that participate in US-RSE?
 ---

 <style>